Shoulder Physical Therapy In Fort Myers & Cape Coral, FL : Here’s How to Make Your Shoulders Strong, Flexible, & Pain-Free

 Shoulder Impingement

-This is a condition where the humerus (shoulder bone) compresses the supraspinatus muscle (a muscle in the upper back) and the surrounding soft tissue.
-Shoulder impingement is typically caused by repetitive overhead activity, weak muscles, poor posture, acute injury (such as an accident), or a prior injury to the area.
+This condition occurs when the shoulder bone (humerus) compresses the supraspinatus muscle and surrounding soft tissue, typically due to repetitive overhead activity, muscle weakness, poor posture, acute injuries, or prior injuries in the area.

 Signs & Symptoms of Shoulder Impingement